Neha-choudhary/twiproj/README.md

 * Do not put '@' in Textbox while Entering Handler And code will verify your inputed handler so if entered handler is invalid , it will not gonna start a job.

+* In this version i didn't code for **followers searchbox** because if user's numbers of followers are high then looking for result was taking time , untill i find a optimal solution it's on hold.

+## Tools:
+* Sublime Text Editor
+* Putty client
+* scrutinizer-ci
+* Browser::FireFox developer edition

 ## Dev: